 Meet Our Founder: Jill Zebrowski Cichowicz

-In February 2017, Jill Zebrowski Cichowicz’s twin brother died from an accidental drug overdose.
+In February 2017, Jill Zebrowski Cichowicz’s twin brother died from Fentanyl poisoning.
 To help manage her grief, and as a way to bring something positive out of her family’s devastation, Jill created the Scott Zebrowski Scholarship Fund in partnership with the The McShin Foundation, a Richmond based addiction treatment center.
-Her first fundraiser, “A Night for Scott,” raised more than $28K for the fund and significantly contributed to raising awareness about the effects of Substance Use Disorder (SUD) on individuals and families and helped program participants with their recovery journey.
+Her first fundraiser, “A Night For Scott,” raised more than $28K for the fund and significantly contributed to raising awareness about the effects of Substance Use Disorder (SUD) on individuals and families and helped program participants with their recovery journey.
 Jill’s commitment and dedication to educating and eliminating the stigma about SUD has helped raise more than $75,000 since that first successful fundraiser.
 On June 24th, 2019 the McShin Foundation dedicated one of their men's program houses in memory of Scott Zebrowski in recognition of the amazing work his family has done for the recovery community.

 Meet Our Purpose: Scott Zebrowski